Goals

 Impact

 Our insights directly informed improvements to the Design Intent and Staging Review processes.
-The Governance Team responded quickly to implement changes based on our findings.
+The Governance team responded quickly to implement changes based on our findings.

 Shared Insights user journey in progress